Most employers are monitoring your online activity. ‘Tattleware’ makes it worse - NewsBreak

 Unsurprisingly, employees don’t like this.

-That same survey mentioned above found that 59% of employees report feeling stress and/or anxiety about their employers using these monitoring tools.History in the making: Fans in for legendary showdown between Brady, Belichick
+That same survey mentioned above found that 59% of employees report feeling stress and/or anxiety about their employers using these monitoring tools.Head-on collision leaves one dead in Clearfield County

 “Employees vote with their feet,” O’Leary said.
 “Some employers have decided not to tell their employees that they’re doing these things [and] when they do find out, and they will, they’re just voting with their feet and leave to work for somebody else.”